gonicus/clacks/doc/intro.rst

 Running the client
 """"""""""""""""""

-To run the client, you should put your development user into the gosa group - to be able to use the dbus features::
+To run the client, you should put your development user into the clacks group - to be able to use the dbus features::

-  $ sudo adduser $USER gosa
+  $ sudo adduser $USER clacks

 You might need to re-login to make the changes happen.
 After that, start the clacks client inside the activated virtual environment::

   $ clacks-client -f

-Integration with PHP GOsa
+Integration with PHP Clacks
 -------------------------

-The *clacks agent* and *clacks client* setup may be ok for playing around, but as of GOsa 2.7 you can configure an active communication between the ordinary PHP GOsa and the agent - which acts as a replacement for *gosa-si*.
+The *clacks agent* and *clacks client* setup may be ok for playing around, but as of Clacks 2.7 you can configure an active communication between the ordinary PHP Clacks and the agent - which acts as a replacement for *gosa-si*.

 .. warning::

-   While the clacks agent series are under heavy development, it is recommended to try with GOsa 2.7 trunk.
+   While the clacks agent series are under heavy development, it is recommended to try with Clacks 2.7 trunk.
 You should be aware of not beeing able to replace all gosa-si functionality in the moment.

 -----------------

-To connection the web-based GOsa with the clacks agent you have to adjust the configuration slightly.
+To connection the web-based Clacks with the clacks agent you have to adjust the configuration slightly.
-There are two ways to do so, the first is to update the GOsa 2.7 configuration file directly ``/etc/clacks/config`` to include the following lines:
+There are two ways to do so, the first is to update the Clacks 2.7 configuration file directly ``/etc/clacks/config`` to include the following lines:

 .. code-block:: xml